villeh987/questionnaire-game-platform/README.md

 ├── package.json            --> app info and dependencies
 ├── controllers             --> controllers (handle e.g. routing)
 │   ├── game.js             --> controller for the game
-│   ├── questionnaire.js    --> controller for viewing questionnaires
+│   ├── questionnaire.js    --> controller for questionnaire CRUD operations
 │   └── hello.js            --> the same as "minimal viable grader"
 ├── models                  --> models that reflect the db schemes │   │                           and take care of storing data